-In connection with the preparation and audit of our financial statements for the years ended December 31, 2021 and 2020, and our consolidated financial statements for the year ended December 31, 2022, our management identified a material weakness in our internal control over financial reporting.
+In connection with the preparation and audit of our financial statements for the year ended December 31, 2023, our management identified material weaknesses in our internal control over financial reporting.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim consolidated financial statements will not be prevented or detected on a timely basis.
-The material weakness is as follows:
+The material weaknesses are as follows: